user15632/DIPK/README.md

-# Integrating Prior Knowledge for Robust Cancer Drug Response Prediction
+# Improving Drug Response Prediction via Integrating Gene Relationships with Deep Learning

 This repository is the official implementation.